 - Human Resources – New candidates, strong talent and employee retention

 - Operations – Knowledge management and information sharing

-100) Social media can likely help you in all of the above aspects of your business.
-Find ways to use social media to serve your customers and employees better.
+99) Get Everyone Involved – Social media can likely help you in all of the above aspects of your business.
+Find ways to use social media to engage your employees so they can serve your customers better.

-101) Many companies can engage in social listening without little fiscal investment.
+101) Listening Doesn’t Have To Be Expensive – Many companies can engage in social listening without little fiscal investment.
 Tools to consider include:

 - Hootsuite for Twitter